 Since her diagnosis as a baby, Jalen has received red blood cell exchange treatments at Norton Children’s Infusion Center.
 She’s been cared for by Ashok B. Raj, M.D., pediatric hematology/oncology specialist with Norton Children’s Cancer Institute.
 Apheresis is a treatment which removes the sickle cells in the blood and replaces them with normally shaped red blood cells.
 In 2017, as a young adult, it was time for Jalen to graduate to a new phase of care.
 Through the Norton Children’s Sickle Cell Disease Program, she graduated to adult care under Shawn D. Glisson, M.D., hematologist and sickle cell disease specialist with Norton Cancer Institute.

-This comprehensive transition program gives children with sickle cell disease a structured, education-based curriculum starting at 12 years of age.
+This comprehensive transition program gives children with the condition a structured, education-based curriculum starting at 12 years of age.
 It’s designed to prepare patients for management of their own health care needs into young adulthood and an eventual change to care with adult providers.
 Our approach for transition includes the patient; pediatric and adult providers; and members of the Sickle Cell Association of Kentuckiana, a community-based organization; to help encourage self-management and independence and other positive ways to prepare adolescents for transition.

 These transition efforts are designed to help patients have lifelong well-being.
 The approach can help tackle health care disparities by providing support; promote independent knowledge and skills in young adults; and help set expectations for an adult model of care.
 The program provides interventions that help ensure sickle cell patients have uninterrupted care when they’re ready for adult providers.